 Being able to take a break from the 24/7 care of a child or adult with a developmental disability can make all the difference to their primary caregivers.
 Spending time to relax and recharge, knowing their family member is safe in their absence, is what respite is all about.

 Going out to dinner and/or a movie can help couples reconnect.
 Spending one-on-one time with the typically developing siblings of the eligible family member reestablishes their importance within the family.
 Staying home, while respite is being provided, gives primary caregivers time to manage other interests or personal time apart, yet nearby.

 We are here to help respite work for you.
 Messages can be left or emails sent anytime.
 Calls are returned and emails are replied to within one business day.

-May 2018 ~ This is the second month of the fourth quarter of fiscal year 2017/2018.
-Please contact us if you have any questions about your respite services.
+June 2018 ~ This is the last month of fiscal year 2017-2018.
+If you have any questions about your respite, please contact us.